ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 Your task as a cyber security professional is to set up a OpenVPN server to authenticate access to your organization's internal network(s) for users connecting from external networks.
 The internal company network in this situation consists of the DMZ- and the LAN networks.

-The organization that you are setting up the VPN for is named after the first letters of your first name and surname i.e. if your name was Pekka Pouta, it would be PePo, the organization is based in Oulu, Finland, Pohjois-Pohjanmaa.
+The organization that you are setting up the VPN for is named after the first two letters of your first name and surname i.e. if your name was Pekka Pouta, it would be PePo, the organization is based in Oulu, Finland, Pohjois-Pohjanmaa.
 Take this information into account when creating the certificates for OpenVPN.

 If you configure and setup the OpenVPN client and server correctly, you should be able to login via the OpenVPN client and be able to access the machines hosted in the company network.